Eyezuhk/FNLocalCloud/README.md

 - TCP Proxy

 ## How to Use
-To set up and use FNLocalCloud, follow these steps:
+To set up and use FNLocalCloud, follow these steps on Ubuntu:

 1. **Download the Setup Script**: